Introduction to Industrial Design

 Industrial Design has been part of the activity in the Architecture program since its inception almost 50 years ago with links to the Bauhaus and the Ulm School of Design.

-Housed within the School of Architecture + Design, the program enjoys a rich educational community fostering collaborative scholarship across programs including the Bachelor of Architecture, Bachelor of Landscape Architecture, Bachelor of Interior Design, and the Master of Architecture.
+Housed within the School of Architecture and School of Design, the program enjoys a rich educational community fostering collaborative scholarship across programs including the Bachelor of Architecture, Bachelor of Landscape Architecture, Bachelor of Interior Design, and the Master of Architecture.
 The program also has an intrinsic bridge to the Graphic Design Program within the School of Visual Arts.
 In addition, cross-college collaborations, particularly with Engineering Fundamentals, Mechanical and Electrical Engineering yield exciting and beneficial projects comprised of student teams.

 Although relatively a new degree (initiated in 1998), Industrial Design has been part of the activity in the Architecture program since its inception almost 40 years ago.
 Early founders of the college were aligned with the educational institutions of the Bauhaus and Ulm, and part of that inheritance is still present.
 Long before the industrial design degree was established the architecture faculty included at least one industrial designer (Pascal Malassigne, IDSA, was hired directly from graduate school in France and served the program for five years; Robert Graeff, IDSA, was part of the faculty for 20 years before retiring in 1996).